futureofcoding/futureofcoding.org/drafts/dctp.md

 ## Visualizing Flows

 Even I find the above code hard to read, despite having written it!
 While this could be seen as a downside of the denotative approach, I see it as a mismatch between the denotative approach and textual syntax.
-(key point here!
-Perhaps state your research goal: can we find a better representation than text that clarifies the denotation of the program?)

 There's been [interesting](https://github.com/cyclejs/cyclejs/tree/master/devtool) [work](http://rxmarbles.com/) [visualizing](https://rxviz.com/) [streams](https://rxfiddle.net/), which I hope to build on.
 Currently, I'm in the mockup phase, but I hope to build a developer tool experience that will automatically generate a live visualization.